Worksheet: The Dangers of Radiation

-- AStoring radioactive sources in lead-lined boxes prevents the sources from oxidizing.
+- BStoring radioactive sources in lead-lined boxes prevents the sources from oxidizing.

-- BLead is very effective at blocking radiation; storing radioactive sources in lead-lined boxes reduces the extent to which nearby objects are irradiated.
+- CLead is very effective at blocking radiation; storing radioactive sources in lead-lined boxes reduces the extent to which nearby objects are irradiated.

-- CLead is the only element that does not chemically react with radioactive isotopes, so all radioactive isotopes must be stored in lead-lined boxes.
+- DLead is the only element that does not chemically react with radioactive isotopes, so all radioactive isotopes must be stored in lead-lined boxes.

 Which of the following statements explains why it is a good idea to wear gloves when handling radioactive sources?

-- CGloves block all of the radiation from the source, so wearing gloves prevents your hands from being irradiated.
+- BGloves block all of the radiation from the source, so wearing gloves prevents your hands from being irradiated.

 - DAll radioactive sources are highly chemically reactive substances.
 If you do not wear gloves while handling them, you will get severe chemical burns.

 Which of the following statements is the correct definition of background radiation?

 - ABackground radiation is any low-energy electromagnetic radiation.